hanbei/rxsearcher/README.md

 caching searcher results.
 This is not possible here but should be solved via caching the requests to the system.
 * Keep it simple.
 Don't use fancy libraries to generate code for you (e.g. lombok et.al.).
 If there is a simple way to do it that needs more work, still do it.
-Don't use reflection or anythings else like a DI-Container to keep "configuration" simple but source code complex (to understand).
+Don't use reflection or anythings else like a DI-Container to keep "configuration" simple but source code complex to understand.
 * Keep your dependencies minimal.
 Learn one api before you assume that it's easier with another.
 * Use coverage and static analysis tools to check your code.
 Minimize the violations and maximize coverage.